sebastianvdn/sebastianvdn.github.io/_posts/2021-01-14-where-I-stand-at-age-20.markdown

 I will stake even existence for the accomplishments of these goals.

-Do this to, write down what you want to accomplish this year.
+Do this too, write down what you want to accomplish this year.

 Sebastian